florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_visual/attributes.rst

 Plot animation
 ==============
-This attribute enables an animated powertrain architecture of showing active power transfer and an state inspection for every component at each step of the flight.
+This attribute enables an animated powertrain architecture of showing active power transfer and a state inspection for every component at each step of the flight.
 This is achieved by setting the local machine as a local server.
 However, since the plot is no longer a static HTML file, no file will be saved even if a html file path is provided.
 To configure this option, use: